Mickelson urges fair US Open test, not ‘carnival golf’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SOUTHAMPTON, New York: Phil Mickelson was almost gushing in his praise of Shinnecock Hills on Monday, but that doesn’t mean the five-time major winner backs all of the changes at the historic course hosting the US Open this week.
+SOUTHAMPTON, United States: Phil Mickelson was almost gushing in his praise of Shinnecock Hills on Monday, but that doesn’t mean the five-time major winner backs all of the changes at the historic course hosting the US Open this week.

-Shinnecock will play 449 yards longer than it did when it hosted the 2004 US Open.Mickelson likes the added length at the par-four 14th, but isn’t a fan of the lengthened par-five 16th.“I like to make the hard holes harder and the easy holes easier,” Mickelson said.
+In 2004, Shinnecock itself became a byword for how that philosophy can go wrong as wind-seared greens — particularly the seventh — became virtually impossible to putt on.USGA chief executive Mike Davis says the governing body is grateful to have a chance to do right by Shinnecock, and the field, this time around.

-SOUTHAMPTON, New York: Phil Mickelson was almost gushing in his praise of Shinnecock Hills on Monday, but that doesn’t mean the five-time major winner backs all of the changes at the historic course hosting the US Open this week.
+Mickelson said it was crucial that they do.
+“I think it’s a very difficult job to find the line of testing the best players to the greatest degree and then making it carnival golf,” Mickelson said.

-Shinnecock will play 449 yards longer than it did when it hosted the 2004 US Open.Mickelson likes the added length at the par-four 14th, but isn’t a fan of the lengthened par-five 16th.“I like to make the hard holes harder and the easy holes easier,” Mickelson said.
+SOUTHAMPTON, United States: Phil Mickelson was almost gushing in his praise of Shinnecock Hills on Monday, but that doesn’t mean the five-time major winner backs all of the changes at the historic course hosting the US Open this week.

 Comments